Yuk Hui: Influence and concepts

 Hui is most known for his concept of technodiversity and cosmotechnics, which is based on what he calls the antinomy of the universality of technology.
 The intention is to diverge away from the conception of a universal science and technology which came out of Western modernity and escalated on a global scale today.
 Hui proposes to rediscover the history of technodiversity to cultivate different conceptions of technology through diverse forms of thinking and practice in order to invent alternatives.
 He calls on others to contribute to the project of cultivating technodiversity through an investigation of technological thought through different epistemologies to open to a diversification of technologies in our modern world.
-The journal Angelaki (vol. 25 issue 4, 2020) and Ellul Forum (Issue 68, 2021) dedicated a special issue on Hui's concept of cosmotechnics.
+The journal Angelaki (vol. 25 issue 4, 2020), Ellul Forum (Issue 68, 2021) and Footprint Delft Architecture Theory Journal (No.35, 2025) dedicated a special issue on Hui's concept of cosmotechnics.